Markus Krösche

-Markus Krösche (born 17 September 1980) is a German football former football player and current Sporting Director of Eintracht Frankfurt.
+Markus Krösche (born 17 September 1980) is a German football former football player and current board member of sport of Eintracht Frankfurt.

 Club career

 Markus Krösche, who won the German A youth championship as team captain in 1999 with Werder Bremen, switched to the 2001–02 season from Bremen's amateurs to regional league rivals SC Paderborn 07, with whom he finished second in the 2004–05 season, equal on points with champions Eintracht Braunschweig, managed to get promoted from the Regionalliga Nord to the 2.
 Bundesliga.
 In 2008, as the longest-serving player, he extended his contract with SCP by a further four years until 2012.
 He took over the position of team captain from René Müller after he left the club after Paderborn was relegated to the 3rd division.
 In the 2008–09 season, Krösche made an immediate return to the 2.
 Bundesliga with Paderborn.
 After extending his contract again in 2011, Krösche ended his career as a professional soccer player in the summer of 2014.
 In his last season, Paderborn was promoted to the Bundesliga for the first time in 2013–14, to which he contributed with 18 appearances and two goals.

 Krösche played 192 times for SC Paderborn in the 2nd Bundesliga and 162 times in the third divisions.
 This makes him the record player of SCP 07 and its predecessor clubs in professional football.
 In 2007, Krösche was elected to the SC Paderborn 07's eleven of the century.